JanetAnalyst/House-Prices-in-London-1995-2020/README.md

 # Data Overview

 In our analysis, we will utilise the Housing in London dataset which is provided by Justinas Cirtautas.
-The dataset comprises of two csv files ('housing_in_london_monthly_variables.csv' and 'housing_in_london_yearly_variables.csv') containing extensive and relevant information.
+The dataset comprises of two csv files ('housing_in_London_monthly_variables.csv' and 'housing_in_London_yearly_variables.csv') containing extensive and relevant information.
 This information encompasses details such as the monthly average house prices, annual mean and median salaries for inhabitants in various areas.

 The data was then imported into Excel from Kaggle.

 The dataset categorises the data according to London's boroughs, although certain entries pertain to other regions within the UK, such as North East and West Midlands.

-Photo by Ollie Corfe on SW Londoner News.
+London